vithyayogarajan/medicaltext_embeddings/README.md

 | T600 | 600 | 13 hours | 23G |
 | T600SG | 600 | 51 hours | 23G |

-Training time calculated based on processing run on a 4 core Intel i7-6700K CPU @ 4.00GHz with 64GB of RAM.
+Training time is calculated based on processing run on a 4 core Intel i7-6700K CPU @ 4.00GHz with 64GB of RAM.

 ## Embeddings